corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/ledger-recovery-flow.md

 ## Archiving

 The [Archive Service](../../../../tools/archiving-service/archiving-service-index.md) archives Ledger Recovery distribution records associated with the archived transactions.
-(The tables `node_sender_distribution_records` and `node_receiver_distribution_records` are included in the archiving process.)
+(The tables `node_sender_distr_recs` and `node_receiver_distr_recs` are included in the archiving process.)

 ### Performance
 The Ledger Recovery flow has been optimised to support large-scale recovery of transactions (internal testing has been conducted